Battle of Wake Island: Prelude

 Peale islet in May 1941: The bridge across the channel goes to the rest of Wake.
 The Pan-American buildings, pier into the lagoon, and seaplanes are seen.

 In January 1941, the United States Navy began construction of a military base on the atoll.
 On 19 August, the first permanent military garrison, elements of the 1st Marine Defense Battalion deployed to Wake Island under the command of Major J.P.S.
 Devereux, USMC with a force of 450 officers and men.
 Despite the relatively small size of the atoll, the Marines could not man all their defensive positions nor did they arrive with all their equipment, notably their air search radar units.
 The Marine Detachment was supplemented by Marine Corps Fighter Squadron VMF-211, consisting of 12 F4F-3 Wildcat fighters, commanded by Marine aviator Major Paul A. Putnam, USMC.
 Also present on the island were 68 U.S. Navy personnel.

 About 1,221 civilian workers for the Morrison-Knudsen Civil Engineering Company were present on the island for the construction of the military facilities.
 Most of these men were veterans of previous construction programs for the Boulder Dam, Bonneville Dam, or Grand Coulee Dam projects.
 Others were men who were in desperate situations and great need for money.
 The construction plans included an airfield, a seaplane base, a submarine base, and a channel cut through Wilkes Island for submarines to be able to reach the lagoon.
-The 326-foot dredge Columbia arrived in April 1941 and immediately set about with her task.
+The 326-foot dredge Columbia arrived in April 1941 and immediately set about her task.

 Pan American Airways also had facilities on the island, which served as one of the stops on the Pan Am Clipper trans-Pacific amphibious air service initiated in 1935.
 The civilian facility was part of a string of seaplane bases that opened the first commercial air route across the Pacific, and other stops were at islands across the Pacific.
 The flying boats were some of the largest fixed-wing aircraft of the day, and the tickets were very expensive but did allow a much faster trip to Asia and Australia.
 A couple dozen or so Pan-American employees, plus 45 Chamorro men (native Micronesians from the Mariana Islands and Guam) were employed at the company's facilities on Wake Island, which included a seaplane base and a hotel.
 Pan Am remained in operation up to the day of the first Japanese air raid in December 1941.